michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 <br>

+* Q5. *Check the FASTQC output.
+Why is there a heavy initial bias in kmer content near the beginning of the reads?
+HINT: See the FASTQC manual.*
-* *Q6.
-What does it mean to set the CPU at 12 for the computing job?*
+* Q6. *What does it mean to set the CPU at 12 for the computing job?*
-* *Q7.
-What is a Trinity 'gene'?
+* Q7. *What is a Trinity 'gene'?
 What is a Trinity 'isoform'?*
-* *Q8.
-If you ran the Trinity assembly over again using all the same files and parameters, would the assembly be different?
+* Q8. *If you ran the Trinity assembly over again using all the same files and parameters, would the assembly be different?
 Why?*

 <br>

 ## Assembly Assessment

 During lecture I introduced three different strategies to assess the quality of a transcriptome assembly.
+Please evaluate your assembly using your assigned strategy.

 Strategy 1 | Strategy 2 | Strategy 3
 --- | --- | ---